yuenshui/loopback4/packages/authentication/authentication-system.md

     - set the current user as the return of strategy.verify()
   - strategy:
     - extract session info from cookie(call session service)
-    - serialize user info from session(call session service)
+    - deserialize user info from session(call session service)
     - return user
   - controller function:
     - process the injected user